Dr Jennifer Burns

 One example of contemporary writing with a strong ethical imperative which Burns explored in the above book was literature in Italian by writers who have migrated to Italy from other countries – predominantly African countries – and whose first language is not Italian.
 Concentrating on thematic and stylistic issues raised by these texts, though always retaining a consciousness of its ethical and political impact, she has examined the work of a number of writers in detail, moving from the earlier North African and Senegalese writers whose works were published in 1990-1995, to the wider and growing body of writers from North, West and East Africa, from Latin America, and from Eastern Europe.
 She has published widely in this area, including a recent monograph: Migrant Imaginaries: Figures in Italian Migration Literature(2013).
 This is a thematic study of immigrant writing in Italian from the earliest texts (1990) to those recently published, analysing the work of a number of authors - some centrally, some more peripherally – in order to develop an understanding of the figures, concepts, and techniques which recur, in plural forms, in these texts and which appear to have specific creative and intellectual import in the consciousness of migrant writers.
 The themes discussed, in dedicated chapters, are identity, memory, home, place and space, and literature.

 In addition to pursuing individual research in this area, Burns has built on connections between her research on immigration literature and Loredana Polezzi’s research on the literature of Italian colonial and economic emigration.
 This collaboration began with a conference at Warwick in 2002, entitled ‘Borderlines’, which brought together scholars from around the world to discuss the impact of emigration, internal migration and immigration, as expressed in literary texts and cinema, on the notion of Italian national identity.
 Papers from this conference were subsequently published in a bilingual volume - see below.
 In 2006-7, Burns and Polezzi secured funding from the AHRC (under the 'Diasporas, Migration and Identities' theme) to organize a series of workshops on the topic of ‘Mobility and Identity Formation: An Interdisciplinary Approach to the “Italian case”’.
-These events took the specific case of Italy, and its multiple histories of migration outwards, inwards and within, and placed it in the context of concepts and studies of migration in other national contexts and in other disciplines, such as English, French and German Studies, Sociology, Law, Film and Theatre Studies.
-From insights revealed by these workshops, and in collaboration with colleagues elsewhere in the UK and beyond, Burns then developed a major research project examining Italy's multiple histories of migration and mobility, and establishing this framework of enquiry as a model for research and study in Modern Languages more broadly.
+These events took the specific case of Italy, and its multiple histories of migration outwards, inwards and within, and placed it in the context of concepts and studies of migration in other national contexts and in other disciplines.
+From insights revealed by these workshops, Burns then developed, in collaboration with colleagues at Bristol, St Andrews, and QMU, a major research project examining Italy's multiple histories of migration and mobility, and establishing this framework of enquiry as a model for research and study in Modern Languages more broadly.
 According to this model, languages are viewed most productively in terms of translation and multilingualism, and nations in terms of transnational identities.
 The project, 'Transnationalizing Modern Languages: Mobility, Identity and Translation in Modern Italian Cultures' was awarded funding in 2013 by the AHRC under its 'Translating Cultures' theme, and runs from January 2014 to December 2016.

 Fragments of impegno: Interpretations of Commitment in Contemporary Italian Narrative, 1980-2000 (Leeds: Northern Universities Press, 2001).